-Treats pain.
-This medicine is a narcotic pain reliever.
+Relieves moderate to severe pain.
+This medicine is a narcotic analgesic (pain medicine).

 There may be other brand names for this medicine.

 You should not use this medicine if you have had an allergic reaction to meperidine.
 You should not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
 Do not use this medicine if you have severe lung or breathing problems (such as respiratory insufficiency).
 This medicine should not be used to relieve chronic (long-lasting or recurrent) pain.